Core Architecture

 -

-If the Agents cannot connect to a Probe, they will download the Agent upgrade software directly from your N-able N-central server.
+If the Agents cannot connect to a Probe, they download the Agent upgrade software directly from the N-able N-central server.

 Software Upgrades for AV Defender

-Upgrades for AV Defender follow the same procedure:
+Upgrades for AV Defender follow the same procedure if the probe has been enabled as the update server:

 -

-The Windows Probe will communicate with sis.n-able.com to determine the latest upgrade software every hour.
-If a new version is available, the Windows Probe will download the latest upgrade software.
+The Windows Probe communicates with sis.n-able.com to determine the latest upgrade software every hour.
+If a new version is available, the Windows Probe downloads the latest upgrade software.

 -

-If software is installed on a device (AV Defender), the Agent will communicate via port 443 with the Windows Probe (or Probes) on the network to determine if it is running the latest version.
+If AV Defender installed on a device, the Agent communicates via port 443 with the Windows Probe (or Probes) on the network to determine if it is running the latest version.

 -